bigginlab/OxCompBio/tutorials/Python/README.md

 ### Linux and MacOS

 1. These instructions assume that an [anaconda](#Conda) python distribution is installed locally.
-2. Execute the `setup-conda-linux.sh` script which will automatically set up a Python environment named `WTcourse`
+2. Execute the `setup-conda.sh` script which will automatically set up a Python environment named `oxpy`
-3. Activate the conda environment using: `conda activate WTcourse`.
+3. Activate the conda environment using: `conda activate oxpy`.
 4. Launch [Jupyter Notebook](https://jupyter.org/) with `jupyter notebook`.
 5. Navigate to the appropriate tutorial section and open the relevant `.ipynb` file.